ABinfinity/Pokemon-Springboot-Microservice/README.md

 # Pokemon-Springboot-Microservice
 A springboot microservice where one service is giving information about a pokemon and contacting another one about it's strength and weakness.
+Uses Spring Cloud for gateway and Netflix Eureka Server for Service Discovery.

 Sample input payload for pokedex-service: